Anza-Borrego Desert: Indian Canyon

 The second west fork is more easily accessible: Bennis Bowl

-The map below shows tho access points.
+The map below shows two access points into Deering Canyon.
 The south wall of the canyon is the best place to hike, but certainly not easy.

 How to get there: